chrystel-nintcheu/bicep-azure/README.md

-# How to create a Bicep Dev Container in GitHub Codespaces
+# How to run a Bicep Dev Container in GitHub Codespaces
 > You can run Bicep in a GitHub Codespace, and it's a great way to work with infrastructure-as-code in a cloud-based development environment.
 Here's how you can set it up

 **1. Create a GitHub Repository**